darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/ms-windows/install-ms-windows.md

 Visual Studio Code is a general purpose IDE that support many programming languages.
 Visual Studio Code has built-in support for TypeScript.

 1. In a web browser, visit https://code.visualstudio.com/

-2. Follow the link to download Visual Studio Code for the MS Windows
+2. Follow the link to download Visual Studio Code for MS Windows

 3. Run the Installer